shixun404/cuSZHi_artifact/README.md

-# Private Repository for cuSZ-i Workgroup
+# SC '25 cuSZ-Hi Artifact

-This detached repo is based on the SC '24 artifacts for continous development.
+This detached repo is based on the SC '25 artifacts for continous development.

 ## Artifact Setup

 ### Hardware

-We require NVIDIA A100 GPU (40-GB, i.e., the common variant) to cover the essential functionality and, optionally, NVIDIA A40 GPU to cover the throughput scalability.
+We require NVIDIA A100 GPU or newer to cover the essential functionality.
+In our paper, we evaluated the artifact on NVIDIA A100 (80GB) and RTX 6000 Ada to verify throughput scalability.

 ### Software

 - We require an up-to-date mainstream Linux distro as the base environment.
   - e.g., CentOS 7 onward, Ubuntu 22.04.
-- We require CUDA SDK of version 11.4 onward but lower than 12.5 (i.e., 11.4 to 12.4, inclusively).
+- We require CUDA SDK of version 12.4 or 12.6.
-  - corresponding to CUDA driver of version 470 onward.
+  - corresponding to CUDA driver of version 550 onward.
-  - CUDA 12.5 was tested not compatible.
 - We require C++17-compliant host compiler.
   - e.g., GCC 9.3 onward.
 - We require a modern cmake build system.